phanxgames/UtilAirDatabase/readme.md

 UtilAirDatabase.exe db="C:\path\to\file.db"
 out="C:\path\to\file.db" encrypt=true password="password"
 ```
 Omit the `encrypt` and `password` parameters to create an unencrypted database.
+The provided input database `db` cannot be encrypted.

 ### Decrypt Database